kumu/docs/guides/profiles.md

 ### Disabling the profile

-You can choose to disable the profile entirely or for specific elements and connections.
+You can choose to disable the profile entirely or only for specific elements and connections.
 To disable the profile for all elements and connections, use the `profile` property within `@settings`:

 ```
 @settings {